ePerrin/FinalWeather/Readme.md

 ### Controller Layer
 There is three differents storyboard:
 - LaunchScreen : called before app done launching.
-- Cities : first one call during app did finish launching.
-It's here that Lyon weather data is loaded.
-If I have some time, I could add others controllers in this storyboard to allow user adding it's own cities
+- Cities : List of cities.
+Once a city is added, its current and forecast wheaters are stored in core data.
+A user can also remove a city here
-- Main : call automaticaly after Cities, if there is stored data about Lyon in core data.
-This data could be already stored, or obtain via API.
-These controllers are based on splitViewController, with access to menu (forecast) for iPad in portrait mode
+- Main : These controllers are based on splitViewController, and give access to all forecast and current weather for a specific city

 ## Demo
 - Clone the project in your local repository